Introduction

 8. Monitoring progress and tracking roadblocks

 This is the most time-consuming part of your daily work routine.
 There are a lot of technicalities related to this phrase.
 Excessive monitoring may cause resentment among your team members.
-And at the same time if you do not have real-time updates on the project progression, then you will not be able to forecast timely completion.
+However, you need to monitor your project scope and project progression so that the project can be completed on time and within the defined budget.

-Project management software come in as a savior at this point.
+Project management software comes in as a savior at this point.
 With ProofHub you have complete control over your team.
-You can view task progression and workload on your team members.
-These details will help you to forecast resources and identify bottlenecks, and areas for improvement of your team.
+You can view your team members’ task progression, workload, and project timeline with Gantt charts.
+These details will help you manage resources and identify bottlenecks and areas for improvement in your team.

 Further, you need not overburden yourself with responsibilities.
 Automation (in the form of automation of repetitive tasks) comes in handy and ensures that project progression is not hindered.